The Best In LSAT Prep 2014

 Best New LSAT Schedules

 For this one, we have to give the award to our own stuff.
 That’s because we went out and made the effort to craft the first truly great schedule for LSAT self-studiers.
-This is built on what we did to score in the 170s, using the best LSAT prep resources available: The LSAT Trainer and the Powerscore Bibles.
+This is built on what we did to score in the 170s, using the best LSAT prep resources available: The Powerscore Bibles.
 It’s the only schedule that tells you exactly when to do what, including:

 - carefully curated drills and lesson plans using real LSAT questions (sold separately)